 Tasmania is no longer all about apples, cherries and trout.
-It’s also got MONA art gallery, Hobart’s Salamanca markets, a vast World Heritage Area, magnificent bushwalks, an abundance of seasonal and regional festivals, secluded beaches, serene lakes, bush camping …
+It’s got MONA art gallery, Hobart’s Salamanca markets, a vast World Heritage Area, magnificent bushwalks, an abundance of seasonal regional festivals, secluded beaches, serene lakes, bush camping …

 You’ll find specific attractions on our other pages.

 But here, a bit about Tasmania.

 Tasmania, once the butt of mainlander jokes, is now a thriving island state with a mix of industries, including tourism, forestry, agriculture and aquaculture.

 “Tassie” is 240km south of the Australian mainland, separated by the Bass Strait.
 It is the 26th largest island in the world, and surrounded by 334 islands.